 - Pumpkin puree: It wouldn’t be pumpkin pasta without pumpkin!

-- Garlic: For lots of flavor.
+- Garlic/Onion: Sauteed with some oil for lots of flavor.

 - Arrowroot powder: To help thicken the sauce since we are not using any cashews.

 - Coconut cream: To make the sauce very creamy.
 If you don’t have or can’t find coconut cream, you can chill a can of coconut milk and scoop off the top part and use that.

 - Almond milk: To make the sauce, well, a sauce!